BooketGame/booketgame.github.io/README.md

 - ReCaptcha security update.

 ## Selfhost
-⚠️ UNDER CONSTRUCTION ⚠️
+⚠️ IMPORTANT ⚠️

-Selfhosting instructions will be available once DSD256 V3 is in a release ready state.
+It is imposible.

 ## Credits
 These amazing people have contributed greatly to DSD256 over it's development: